 The role of the State in mining is that of a grantor-regulator.
-There is no mandatory national or government joint venture, contracting or participation.
+There is no mandatory national or government joint venture, contracting or participation for gold or copper (certain new rules apply to lithium).

 Nature of Mineral Rights

 Mineral rights have a constitutional based regulation in Chile; however, they are also regulated in the Constitutional Organic Law on Mining Concessions, the Chilean Mining Code and the Mining Code Regulation.
 In this context, the private individual does not have ownership over the minerals, however, the property rights held by the concessionaire over its concession are guaranteed under the constitutional right of (and to) property.